Ashlake1/stock-analysis/README.md

 "tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value"
 This allowed volume of the current "tickerVolumes" to increase by using the "tickerIndex" variable.

-The results are that the refactored code may look nicer and easy to follow however it takes longer to run.
-Most likely this is because the refactored code loops the entire stock data set instead of specifying cells.
+The results are that the refactored code may look nicer and easy to follow however it took a bit longer to write.
+That being said the, the refactored code runs quicker despite looping through a much larger data set.

 Refactored 2017 Results:
 ![VBA_Challenge_2017.png](/Resources/VBA_Challenge_2017.png)